 The District prepares annual revenue and expenditure budgets for the District's General Fund.
 The District monitors budget performance on the fund basis.

-All amounts over budget have been approved by the Board through the budget extension process.
+- The operating budget includes proposed expenditures and the means of financing them. - A public comment hearing is held to obtain taxpayer comment. - The budget is legally adopted by Board resolution. - All amounts over budget have been approved by the Board through the budget extension process.

 The modified accrual basis of accounting is used by the District for budgeting data.
 All appropriations end with the fiscal year for which they were made.
 The District does not prepare an annual expenditure/appropriations budget for its Special Revenue Fund.